Misa Quadwave - Reference Manual

 BEFORE YOU START

-Playing this instrument is conceptually broken down into four parts.
+Playing this instrument is conceptually broken down into three parts.

 1. Note Selection